 Experimental method; Migration of the droplet was induced using an external magnetic field of 100 G rotating at 10 Hz.

 Experiment: droplet can be induced to travel up or down inclined planes, clean surface impurities, harvest materials, and transport matter to desired locations.
 Place a small cube of a soft PEGMEA-based hydrogel (cargo) near the droplet at the bottom of a curved Teflon substrate.
 Droplet climbs uphill with a magnetic field of 125 G rotating counterclockwise at 10 Hz until the droplet overruns the cargo.
-It pick up and moves the cargo along with it.
+It picks up and carries the cargo along with it.
 We then flip the direction of the field rotation to clockwise causing the droplet and cargo to move downhill

-Center for Computation & Theory of Soft Materials McCormick School of Engineering & Applied Science, Northwestern University Technological Institute 2145 Sheridan Road, Evanston, IL 60208 USA Email: lastname@northwestern.edu
+Center for Computation & Theory of Soft Materials McCormick School of Engineering & Applied Science, Northwestern University Technological Institute 2145 Sheridan Road, Evanston, IL 60208 USA lastname@northwestern.edu

 Throttle-induced stability of roller motion in anisotropic environments